awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-edge-how-it-works-tutorial.md

 1. Choose the **Network** tab\.

 1. Reload the page to view your image, and then choose an HTTP request on the left pane\.
-You will see the HTTP headers displayed in a separate pane\.
+You see the HTTP headers displayed in a separate pane\.

 1. Look through the list of HTTP headers to verify that the expected security headers are included in the list\.
-For example, you might see headers similar to those shown in the following screenshot:
+For example, you might see headers similar to those shown in the following screenshot\.
 ![\[HTTP headers list with the expected security headers highlighted.\]](http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/images/lambda-at-edge-security-headers-list.png)

 If the security headers are included in your headers list, great\!
 You've successfully created your first Lambda@Edge function\.
-If, on the other hand, CloudFront returns errors or there are other issues, continue to the next step to troubleshoot the issues\.
+If CloudFront returns errors or there are other issues, continue to the next step to troubleshoot the issues\.

 ## Step 6: Troubleshoot Issues<a name="lambda-edge-how-it-works-tutorial-troubleshoot"></a>

 If CloudFront returns errors or doesn't add the security headers as expected, you can investigate your function’s execution by looking at CloudWatch Logs\.
 Be sure to use the logs stored in the AWS location that is closest to the location where the function is executed\.

-For example, if you view the file from London, try changing the Region in the CloudWatch console to EU \(London\)\.<a name="lambda-edge-how-it-works-tutorial-cloudwatch-proc"></a>
+For example, if you view the file from London, try changing the Region in the CloudWatch console to Europe \(London\)\.<a name="lambda-edge-how-it-works-tutorial-cloudwatch-proc"></a>

 **To examine CloudWatch logs for your Lambda@Edge function**

 1. Sign in to the AWS Management Console and open the CloudWatch console at [https://console\.aws\.amazon\.com/cloudwatch/](https://console.aws.amazon.com/cloudwatch/)\.

-1. Change **Region** to the Region where the function is executing; that is, the location that is shown when you view the file in your browser\.
+1. Change **Region** to the location that is shown when you view the file in your browser\.
+This is where the function is executing\.

 1. In the left pane, choose **Logs** to view the logs for your distribution\.